fleetdm/fleet/handbook/business-operations/README.md

 - The goal is to build deep, integrated knowledge of tool usage across Fleet and cut costs whenever possible.
 It will also force conversations on redundancies and decisions that aren't helping the business that otherwise might not be looked at a second time.

 ### Process a new vendor invoice
-- After making sure that an invoice received from a new vendor is valid, add the new vendor to the recurring expenses section of [The Numbers](https://docs.google.com/spreadsheets/d/1X-brkmUK7_Rgp7aq42drNcUg8ZipzEiS153uKZSabWc/edit#gid=2112277278) before paying the invoice.
+- After making sure that an invoice received from a new vendor is valid, add the new vendor to the recurring expenses section of ["The numbers"](https://docs.google.com/spreadsheets/d/1X-brkmUK7_Rgp7aq42drNcUg8ZipzEiS153uKZSabWc/edit#gid=2112277278) before paying the invoice.

 ### Process a request to cancel a vendor
 - Make the cancellation notification in accordance with the contract terms between Fleet and the vendor.